archfrog/KioskForge/README.md

 # KioskForge Master Readme File
 KioskForge is a portable tool to automate and simplify the process of setting up a new kiosk machine for browsing a website.
+It is intended to be used by non-technical users to set up a kiosk machine for browsing a given website.

 KioskForge currently supports these things: